 mirror a second ago and now is close enough for you to see the look of

-distain on the driver's face.
-You are, however, allowed to pass
+disdain on the driver's face.
+You are, however, allowed to

 on the right in heavy traffic when vehicles have started queuing, but

-only at a slow speed.
-You may also pass on the right while you
+only at a low speed.
+You may also pass on the right

 are still in the designated acceleration lane upon entering the